Guide: Defining your test configuration

 Check the user guide’s Manage specification details section for more details.

-For the next step you will deploy your first test suite.
-Click on the Deploy test suite button and select the test suite ZIP archive
+For the next step you will upload your first test suite.
+Click on the Upload test suite button and select the test suite ZIP archive

 you want to upload.
 For the purpose of this guide use the test suite from Guide: Creating a test suite available